 While changes to the outside were minimal and changes to the inside almost non-existent, the 2019 Ranger brought in a completely new selection of engines, all based on the 2.0-litre EcoBlue turbodiesels already fitted in the Transit large van and Transit Custom medium van.

 As a result, maximum power output is now 213hp, while the standard six-speed manual gearbox can be replaced on some models by a new 10-speed automatic at extra cost.

-The old 3.2-litre five-cylinder motor remained available on the Wildtrak until May 2020, but the original 2.2-litre four-cylinder engines are now gone from the Ranger altogether.
+The old 3.2-litre five-cylinder motor remained available (on the Wildtrak trim level only) until May 2020, but the original 2.2-litre four-cylinder engines are now gone from the Ranger altogether.
 You can read more about these earlier engines below.

 The Raptor is so comprehensively different to the standard Ranger we've dealt with it in a separate review.

 The Ranger is sold in Regular Cab, Super Cab and Double Cab body styles - the first two more often known as single-cab and crew-cab pickup configurations - plus a chassis cab from 2021.
 Trim levels range from basic working specifications to fully-loaded lifestyle models.
 There is a Ford Ranger to suit every kind of buyer.